‘Simpsons’ producers respond to reports that suggested Homer would stop strangling Bart

 (NEXSTAR) – The producers of “The Simpsons” have issued a response to reports that Homer might never again strangle Bart for laughs.

-“Homer Simpson was unavailable for comment as he was busy strangling Bart,” reads the statement, shared with Nexstar via a consultant for the series.
+When asked for a comment on the subject, a consultant for the series provided Nexstar with the following statement: “Homer Simpson was unavailable for comment as he was busy strangling Bart.”

-Matt Groening, the show’s creator, also prepared an illustration suggesting that viewers – and media outlets – should not have taken Homer’s recent remarks so literally.
+The consultant also sent along an image drawn by Matt Groening, the show’s creator, which suggesting that viewers — and media outlets — should not have taken Homer’s recent remarks so literally.

-“Just kidding, I don’t do that anymore,” Homer quickly adds.
+“Just kidding, I don’t do that anymore,” Homer quickly tells the neighbor.
 “Times have changed.”

 The scene caught the internet’s attention when it was posted to X (formerly Twitter) after the episode aired.